vernonclarke/SPNfinal/README.md

    (Processor: 'Intel(R) Core(TM) i5-8350U CPU @ 1.70GHz   1.90 GHz' and Installed RAM'32.0 GB (31.9 GB usable)',

-   the code ran extremely slowly in the Windows environemnt (approx. 9-fold slower) when compared to a 'MacBook M2 pro 32GB'.
+   the code ran extremely slowly in the Windows environment (approx. 9-fold slower) when compared to a 'MacBook M2 pro 32GB'.

    In fact it was slower (approx. 4-fold) than a 2015 MacBook Pro 2.7 GHz Dual-Core Intel core i5.